D0T-B0X/ThreeBodyProblem/README.md

 Real-time OpenGL 4.3 simulation visualizing N-body gravitational dynamics with custom renderer and physics engine.
 Features Newtonian gravity, elastic collisions, surface interactions, and procedural geometry.

+This is learning project meant to help me understand the basics of simulation rendering and physics.
+Feel free to fork this project and customize it to your liking.

+Star the repo if you think this is cool!

 ## Overview
 A comprehensive implementation demonstrating:
 - **Modern OpenGL rendering** (core profile 4.3+)